devengoapp/ecertic-ruby/README.md

 # Ecertic

-This gem is a thin Ruby wrapper for the Ecertic OTP API <https://docs.otpsecure.net/>.
-It provides the
+Non-official Ruby client for Ecertic OTP API <https://docs.otpsecure.net/>.
+It provides the necessary scaffolding to easily upload a PDF file to Ecertic's API and request the delivery of an OTP to a given phone for its validation.

 ## Installation